humdrum-tools/humdrum-documentation/rep/solfa/index.md

  The amount of chromatic alteration is not represented by
  <span class="rep">solfa</span>; once a pitch is \"raised,\" raising it further will not
- change the note\'s representation.
+ change the note's representation.
 For example, where the tonic pitch is B-flat, both B-natural and B-sharp are represented by `di`.

  Octave designations are not represented in **\*\*solfa.** However,